kapferer/tycho_cfd/README.md

 Images of tychoGUI, tychoBCGEN and tychoBCG3D

-TYCHO for Windows (v1.3.1) - the complete simulation package for Windows with installer
+At http://tycho-cfd.at/  you can also find TYCHO for Windows (v1.3.1) - the complete simulation package for Windows with installer

-TYCHO (v1.3) - the simulation package for Linux (configure/make/make install)
+Here you find TYCHO (v1.3) - the simulation package for Linux (configure/make/make install)

 tychoGUI (v1.0) - a graphical user-interface to make interaction with TYCHO easier for Linux (qmake-qt4/make)